hpreston/myhero_ui/README.md

 I've included the configuration files needed to do local development with Vagrant in the repo.
 Vagrant will still use Docker for local development and is configured to spin up a CentOS7 host VM for running the container.

 To start local development run:

 * `vagrant up`
   * You may need to run this twice.
 The first time to start the docker host, and the second to start the container.
-* Now you can interact with the API or interface at localhost:15002 (configured in Vagrantfile and Vagrantfile.host)
+* Now you can the web page at localhost:15080 (configured in Vagrantfile and Vagrantfile.host)
-  * example:  from your local machine open http://localhost:15002 in a web browser
   * Environment Variables are configured in Vagrantfile for development
+  * In development, the Spark and Tropo connections for demos will NOT work.
+This is because of the challenges with developing those bots locally because of the need for the cloud services to access your service.
+See those repo READMEs for more details.

 Each of the services in the application (i.e. myhero_web, myhero_app, and myhero_data) include Vagrant support to allow working locally on all three simultaneously.